 James DeWolf (1764–1837) of Bristol, Rhode Island, shows how an enslaver could control the supply chain for maximum profit.
 Sugar and molasses from DeWolf plantations in Cuba were carried to Bristol on DeWolf-owned ships.
 The molasses was then converted into rum at DeWolf distilleries.
 The rum was loaded onto DeWolf’s ships and delivered to trading forts along the coast of West Africa, where it was exchanged for African captives.
 These enslaved individuals were then sold by DeWolf agents for tremendous profits in Havana, Cuba, and Charleston, South Carolina.

 Prominent families from other northern colonies also profited from the trade in African captives.
 Gurdon Saltonstall Jr. was the son of a Connecticut governor and deeply engaged in the slave trade.
 In 1757, he sent his teenage son, Dudley, to supervise his ship, the Africa.
-Dudley’s job was to oversee the purchase of captive Africans in Sierra Leone and their transport to the Caribbean.
+Dudley’s job was to oversee the purchase of African captives in Sierra Leone and their transport to the Caribbean.
 In his logbook, he reports of disease sweeping through the ship’s hold, with fatal results for the people imprisoned there: “This 24 hours Died 3 Small Slaves with the Flux — 165 Slaves Remains Living on Board.
 Fresh Breses."

 The rich soil and warm climate needed for large-scale farming were hard to find in the northern colonies.
 Provisioning plantations like Philipsburg Manor developed along the fertile river valleys of the Hudson, Delaware, and Connecticut rivers, as well as on Long Island, New York.